 All must die.
 To the Stoics, on dying, both the body and the soul end their journey.
 So, no one needs to be afraid of death.

 The ancient Stoics preached and wrote a lot about death.
 On the inevitability of death, they practiced the principle of memento mori.

-Memento mori is a Latin phrase that means remember you have to die.
-This is not to instill the fear of death, but to inspire living a life worth living with immediate effect.
+Memento mori is a Latin phrase meaning remember you have to die.
+This is not to instill the fear of death but to inspire living a life worth living with immediate effect.
 It is to remind us of the shortness and fragility of human life.